Tempelhofer Feld

 Tempelhofer Feld (English: Tempelhof Field) historically was an area in Berlin used for military practice, and as a parade ground of the Berlin garrison.
 It belonged to the Tempelhofer uplands on the Teltow plateau, in the south of Berlin.
-Tempelhofer Feld is closely linked to German military and aviation history, as well as German soccer history.
+Tempelhofer Feld is closely linked to German military and aviation history, as well as German football history.
 Today it is a developed area, with the exception of the Tempelhofer Feld park on the site of the former Tempelhof Airport.